nasa/GeneLab_Data_Processing/RNAseq/Previous_GL-DPPD-7101_Revisions/GL-DPPD-7101-B.md

 # GeneLab bioinformatics processing pipeline for Illumina RNA-sequencing data

-> **This page holds an overview and example code of how GeneLab processes RNAseq datasets.
-Exact processing code and GL-DPPD-7101 revision used for specific datasets are available in the [GLDS_Processing_Scripts](../GLDS_Processing_Scripts) sub-directory and are also provided with their processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).**
+> **This page holds an overview and instructions for how GeneLab processes RNAseq datasets.
+Exact processing commands and GL-DPPD-7101 revision used for specific datasets are available in the [GLDS_Processing_Scripts](../GLDS_Processing_Scripts) sub-directory and are also provided with their processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).**

 ---